 The Problem No One Discusses

 IB schools are proud of their inclusivity.
-The IB learner profile describes pupils who are open-minded, risk-taking, and reflective.
+The IB learner profile describes learners who are open-minded, risk-taking, and reflective.
 Schools market themselves as welcoming diverse learners.
 But the structural design of the DP Core sits in tension with this aspiration in ways that are rarely examined honestly.

 Executive Function and the Extended Essay

-For pupils with ADHD, the primary barriers are task initiation, time estimation, and sustained attention.
+For learners with ADHD, the primary barriers are task initiation, time estimation, and sustained attention.
 Barkley (1997) demonstrated that ADHD involves a fundamental difficulty with self-regulation across time: the inability to connect present actions to future consequences in the way neurotypical planning requires.
 The EE's 18-month timeline, with infrequent formal check-ins, is precisely the kind of structure that ADHD makes hardest.
 Research does not happen in neat sessions.
 It sprawls.
 Deadlines feel abstract until they arrive.
-The pupil who could write a brilliant essay if placed in a structured environment produces nothing because the structure was assumed rather than provided.
+The learner who could write a brilliant essay if placed in a structured environment produces nothing because the structure was assumed rather than provided.

 Use fortnightly short check-ins, not monthly formal sessions.
 IB regulations allow supervisors to hold regular meetings.
-More frequent, shorter meetings reduce the gap between support sessions and lower the risk of a pupil becoming stuck and silently disengaging.
+More frequent, shorter meetings reduce the gap between support sessions and lower the risk of a learner becoming stuck and silently disengaging.
 A 15-minute check-in every two weeks is more protective than a 45-minute session once a month.

 TOK and Abstract Reasoning